Best Pool Table Brands in 2026: Who Actually Makes Good Tables

 Diamond makes the best playing tables in the world.
 This isn’t opinion.
 The WPA, BCA, Matchroom Sport, and virtually every major professional tour uses Diamond tables.
 When you watch pool on TV, you’re watching Diamond.

 Every Diamond table is hand-built in Louisville, Kentucky.
-They use the tightest pocket specifications in the industry (Pro Cut pockets at 4.25 inches vs. the standard 4.5-5 inches).
-The cushion rubber is the fastest available.
-The slate is precision-ground to tolerances that other manufacturers call overkill.
+Their Pro Cut pockets measure 4.25 inches, against roughly 4.75 to 5 inches on a standard corner pocket, and the shelf is cut so a ball has to arrive clean to drop.
+The cushion rubber is among the fastest available, and the slate is precision-ground to tolerances that other manufacturers call overkill.

 Connelly Billiards: Luxury American-Made

 Price range: $3,000-$7,000+.
 They don’t make budget models.
-Every Connelly table uses premium hardwood, hand-matched slate, and their proprietary cushion system.
-The finish work is where Connelly stands out: multiple hand-rubbed lacquer coats, custom stain matching, and wood species selection that most competitors reserve for their highest tier.
+Every Connelly table uses premium hardwood and hand-matched slate on a solid frame.
+The finish work is where Connelly stands out: multiple hand-rubbed lacquer coats, custom stain matching, distressed and hand-carved options, and wood species selection that most competitors reserve for their highest tier.

-If you want a table that functions as the centerpiece of a designed room (not just a game room), Connelly competes with custom furniture at a fraction of custom furniture pricing.
+If you want a table that functions as the centerpiece of a designed room rather than a game room, Connelly competes with custom furniture at a fraction of custom furniture pricing.
+Our Olhausen vs Connelly comparison covers which one to pick when both are in budget.

 Mizerak: Best Budget Slate